 Potential Pitfalls to Watch

-- Niche, low-volume methods demand patience, precise execution, and strict risk controls
+- Niche, lower-volume methods usually require patience, precise execution, and strict risk controls

 The Bottom Line